-The optical level method was conducted for launches 1103 and 1021.
+The optical level method was conducted for launches 1103, 1021 and 1015.
 The procedure followed that outlined in the FPM (1.4.2-Vessel Dynamic Offsets).
 One line drawn in Lake Washington was used to acquire the data.
 After the initial first line was run at 1000RPM, the speeds thereafter increased at 200-RPM increments.
 The vessel was run perpendicular to the pier since running parallel to the pier made reading the rod very difficult.
 Port and starboard values were averaged at rest and for each speed ran.
 The difference between the average at rest readings and the average of the port and starboard underway readings produced the values for the settlement and squat speed curves.
+The settlement and squat values obtained in 2007 were retained for vessel 1015 since it is configured with the exact same hardware as used in 2007.